Time for reverse innovation

 “It may be a matter of looking at under-served or unserved markets in the home country.
 You can innovate in one customer segment, and then bring that innovation back to the top segment.
 Reverse innovation can be a powerful concept, even for a US company that only operates in the US.”

-Again Govindarajan emphasises that reverse innovation is not an easy model to introduce into to a large established business, with its existing reporting structures and practices.
+Again Govindarajan emphasizes that reverse innovation is not an easy model to introduce into a large established business, with its existing reporting structures and practices.
 “This is a cultural change.
 This is not simply a strategic change.
-It is vital that the CEO embraces the concept and places it at the centre of the organisation’s strategy.
+It is vital that the CEO embraces the concept and places it at the center of the organization’s strategy.